VKbro/key-value-store/README.md

 This project is a simple key-value store implemented in Java using Spring Boot.
 It provides a RESTful API to interact with the key-value data.

+Persistence is provided using a file based database (inbuilt H2 Database).

 ## Table of Contents
 - [Getting Started](#getting-started)
 - [Usage](#usage)